ignis-sec/Pwdb-Public/README.md

   * Only `7.082%` of these passwords contain special characters - Rest matches `^[a-zA-Z0-9]$`
   * `20.02%` of these passwords are letters only, and `15.02%` is only lowercase.
     * Average length for lowercase-unique passwords were `9.3694` characters.

+## Language Specifics

+I've partioned my data depending on the top level domains of the email providers. (filter here: https://gist.github.com/FlameOfIgnis/9a1da894e8ae385a1ee58b8a734b8979)

+I'm only releasing short lists of top 150 passwords for now.
+I'll eventually release full lists.
+I'll try to refrain from releasing an incomplete version publicly for now.

+I'll update these lists per billion credentials i process.
+So even though some of the languages lists are not complete yet, they'll be in a better shape soon.

+I've had enough data for
+* Ukranian
+* German
+* Russian
+* Italian
+* Japanese
+* Portugese
+* Polish
+* French

+accounts to generate 1M password lists.

+In contrast to that, I had too little data to work with for
+* Serbian
+* Azerbaijani
+* Arabic
+* Georgian
+* Romanian
+* Uzbek
+* Macedonian
+* Persian
+* Armenian
+* Albanian
+* Turkmen
+* Castillian
+* Amharic
+* Burmese
+* Bulgarian
+* Mangolian
+* Catalan
+* Tigrinya
+* Tajik
+* Korean
+accounts to generate reliable lists.

+And i had a total of 0 accounts with Slovene language.

 ## Cool Stats of comparison with rockyou.txt

 * Rockyou.txt contains `14.344.391` passwords.